MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-weaknesses.md

 ### Vulnerabilities in global search

 1. Go to the global search drop-down menu.
-2. Select **Vulnerability** and key-in the Common Vulnerabilities and Exposures (CVE) ID that you are looking for, then select the search icon.
-The **Weaknesses** page opens with the CVE information that you are looking for.
+2. Select **Vulnerability** and key-in the Common Vulnerabilities and Exposures (CVE) ID that you're looking for, then select the search icon.
+The **Weaknesses** page opens with the CVE information that you're looking for.
 ![Global search box with the dropdown option "vulnerability" selected and an example CVE.](images/tvm-vuln-globalsearch.png)
 3. Select the CVE and a flyout panel opens up with more information, including the vulnerability description, details, threat insights, and exposed devices.

-To see the rest of the vulnerabilities in the **Weaknesses** page, type CVE, then click search.
+To see the rest of the vulnerabilities in the **Weaknesses** page, type CVE, then select search.

 ## Weaknesses overview

+If exposed devices exist, the next step is to remediate the vulnerabilities in those devices to reduce the risk to your assets and organization.
 If the **Exposed Devices** column shows 0, that means you are not at risk.
-If exposed devices exist, the next step is to remediate the vulnerabilities in those devices to reduce the risk to your assets and organization.

 ![Weaknesses landing page.](images/tvm-weaknesses-overview.png)